Calling Proposals for 2017 sySTEMnow Conference

-More than 200 businesses, K-12, higher education and government representatives joined us for the 13th Annual sySTEMnow Conference on Oct.
+More than 200 business, K-12, higher education and government representatives joined us for the 13th Annual sySTEMnow Conference on Oct.
 25, 2016 to focus on STEM talent development and education.

 Breakfast keynote speaker Muhammed Chaudhry, President and CEO of Silicon Valley Education Foundation, spoke about how SVEF has become the leading educational not-for-profit resource preparing students for college and careers in Silicon Valley.
 Click here to view Muhammed's Powerpoint.